 1st Generation

-Although this computer can now be also considered as an "antique", it still runs the latest and greatest (as of Oct.
+Although this computer can now also be considered as an "antique", it still runs the latest and greatest (as of Oct.
 2003) OS from Apple - Mac OS X Panther (10.3)!

 Stock version